 Cellars

+Repair category N/A

+Notes Not applicable.

+Electricity

-Repair category:
+Repair category 2

-Notes: None.

-Electricity Repair category: 2 Notes: Aspects of the electrical installation are of a mixed vintage.
+Notes The electrics appear to have been partially upgraded in the past with the installation of a new consumer unit and upgraded fittings to areas of the property.
+Some fittings remain slightly older and wiring presumably was not fully upgraded.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

 Gas

-Repair category:
+Repair category 1

-Notes: In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.
+Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.

 Water, plumbing and bathroom fittings

-Repair category: 1
+Repair category 1

-Notes: No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
-No inspection has been possible to enclosed timbers beneath wet
+Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
+Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.